 Investigating Microbiome Diversity in the UK Population

-Start Date: Unfortunately due the Coronavirus the start of this study has been delayed but will commence as soon as the current situation permits.
+Start Date: Unfortunately due to the Covid-19 pandemic the start of this study has been delayed but will commence as soon as the current situation permits.

-Watch the video to learn about our research starting soon.
+Watch the video below to learn about our research starting soon

 The gut microbiome is a vast ecosystem of microorganisms such as bacteria, yeasts, fungi and viruses which live in our digestive tracts.
 Gut microbes are key to many aspects of human health including development of obesity, maintaining the immune system, increasing skeletal muscle mass, and influencing the development of inflammatory arthritis.
 Studies in human twins have shown that, although there is a heritable component to gut microbiota, environmental factors related to diet, drugs, and body size and shape measurements are larger determinants of microbiota composition.